Salary vs Dividends: The Most Tax-Efficient Way to Pay Yourself in 2026/27

 What Are the Current Dividend Tax Rates and Allowances in the UK?

-As of April 2026 (the current tax year), the dividend allowance remains £500.
-After this, director dividends tax applies at 10.75% (basic rate), 35.75% (higher rate), or 39.35% (additional rate) — rates rose 2 percentage points across the basic and higher bands from 6 April 2026.
-The 2025/26 rates (8.75% / 33.75% / 39.35%) still apply if you’re calculating tax on dividends taken in the prior tax year (GOV.UK).
-For example, if you take £40,000 in dividends from a limited company alongside a £12,570 salary, you’ll pay no NI on the dividends and benefit from lower overall tax than taking the same amount solely as salary.
-How much dividend can I pay myself at the basic rate?
-You can go up to the £50,270 threshold.
+In 2026/27 the dividend allowance is £500.
+Above that, dividend tax is 10.75% (basic rate), 35.75% (higher rate), or 39.35% (additional rate), after the 2-point rise across the basic and higher bands on 6 April 2026.
+The old 2025/26 rates (8.75% / 33.75% / 39.35%) still apply to dividends taken in the prior tax year (GOV.UK).
+As an example, £40,000 of dividends on top of a £12,570 salary attracts no NI on the dividend portion and works out cheaper than taking the same amount as salary.
+At the basic rate, your room runs up to the £50,270 threshold.

 Do Dividends Count as Income in the UK?

-Yes, do dividends count as income?
-Yes, they do, but they are treated differently from salary for tax purposes.
-While salary is classed as “earned income” and taxed through PAYE with Income Tax and National Insurance, dividends are classed as “unearned income.”
-They don’t attract NIC, but they must be declared on your Self Assessment tax return.
-Do dividends count as income uk mortgage lenders will accept?
-Yes, provided you have at least two years of dividend vouchers and tax returns to prove stability.
+Yes, but they are treated differently from salary.
+Salary is “earned income,” taxed through PAYE with Income Tax and National Insurance.
+Dividends are “unearned income”: no NIC, but you still declare them on your Self Assessment return.
+Mortgage lenders count dividend income too, as long as you can show a couple of years of dividend vouchers and tax returns to prove it is steady.

 How Much Can I Pay Myself in Dividends Without Extra Tax?